AverageMaker/ZeroSeg/README.md

  2. Now enter ***cd ZeroSeg*** - this will take you to the main ZeroSeg directory
  3. Next enter ***cd examples*** to go to the example script directory
  4. To run the test script, run ***sudo python zeroseg_example.py***
  5. The displays should show the date, then the brightness should fade in and out.
 The date will then scroll left, followed by the time being displayed.
-Next the display will count up from a negative number, followed by hex numbers and finally random numbers.
+Next the display will count up from a negative number, followed by hex numbers and finally random number count.

 *NOTE:* By default, SPI is only accessible by root (hence using `sudo` above).
 Follow these instructions to create an spi group, and adding your user to that group, so you don't have to run as root: http://quick2wire.com/non-root-access-to-spi-on-the-pi

 Coding Basics